Berkeley College Online Fast Facts

 - Online campus life experiences include online clubs, social media engagement, wellness and personal development programs, and workshops focusing on student success.

-- Berkeley College Online attracts a diverse student body comprised of working parents, grandparents, young adults managing work and studies, and men and women actively serving in the military.
+- Berkeley College Online attracts a diverse student body comprised of working parents, grandparents, young adults managing work and studies, and those actively serving in the military.

-- 80% of Berkeley College Online students are female; among all students 67% are female.
+- 79% of Berkeley College Online students are female.